 With regard to the radiolocation service, two different types of applications were identified (low power and high power radiolocation applications).There are known to be some low power radiolocation devices authorised in some countries, however, there are no ITU-R Recommendations which include characteristics of such systems.
 In Europe, the band 8.5-10.6GHz is identified for tank level probing radar applications which, since they are used inside tanks, do not present any sharing issues with respect to possible MSS usage.
 Also in Europe, the band is identified for other low power applications, with a maximum peak power of 500 mW.
 However characteristics of such applications to enable sharing studies with MSS downlinks are not available.

-Currently there are no ITU-R Recommendations which include characteristics of high power radiolocation applications operating in the10.5-10.6 GHz band.Therefore it has been suggested thatthe characteristics of radiolocation systems which operate in the band 8.5-10.5 GHz, as contained in Recommendation ITU-R M.1796 which is under revision at the moment.
-The purpose of the revision is to include in the Recommendation characteristics of relatively high power radars (up to 220 kW).The current use of high power radiolocation systems was only identified in one CEPT country.Further more, some countries outside Europe have reported some existing use.
+Currently there are no ITU-R Recommendations which include characteristics of high power radiolocation applications operating in the10.5-10.6 GHz band.Therefore it has been suggested to usethe characteristics of radiolocation systems which operate in the band 8.5-10.5 GHz, as contained in Recommendation ITU-R M.1796 which is under revision at the moment.
+The purpose of the revision is to include in the Recommendation characteristics of relatively high power radars (up to 220 kW).The current use of high power radiolocation systems was only identified in one CEPT country.Furthermore, some countries outside Europe have reported some existing use.

 It is recognised that sharing between MSS downlink and high power radiolocation would be more difficult than with low power radar applications.
-In order to protect high power radar applications in countries were such a use was identified a pfd-value -146 dBW/m²/MHz is proposed, with two options: Option 1 Hard limit, Option 2 Co-ordination Threshold, both options onlyapplicable in territories of those countries.
+In order to protect high power radar applications in countries were such a use was identified a pfd-value -146 dBW/m²/MHz is proposed, with two options: Hard limit (Option 1) or Co-ordination Threshold (Option 2), both options areapplicable in territories of those countriesonly.

 Low power radar applications would be protected by the pfd hard limits or thresholds generally applicable to terrestrial services which are described above.